We are open 24 hours across our 2 Auckland Emergency Veterinary Hospitals. Call us on 09 849 2121

 Please bring your phone charger, water, snacks and something to help you pass the time and please be kind to our staff.

-Please do feel free to talk to our staff about any financial difficulties that you may have in the meantime.
+Please talk to our staff about financial difficulties that you may have.
 We know that veterinary care can be an unexpected cost that you may not have budgeted for, and we will work with you to ensure that your pet is still able to receive the best care possible.

 It does not include medications, any diagnostic testing or procedures that are recommended, or any inpatient care.